 I can’t tell whether this building dates back to the mission period (only one wall is original), but I like the authentic look of it.
 Most of all I like the way the glass warps the reflected view of the garden along the walkway!

 Once I reach the end of the cloister the view opens up.
-I can either continue around the corner along the cloistered walkway or walk out into the gardens and on to the church beyond.
+And I have a choice: I can continue around the corner along the cloistered walkway or walk out into the gardens and on to the church beyond.